Rockets advance with 105-99 win over Thunder - News 12 Now

 After scoring 20 points in the third quarter, Westbrook made just 2 of 11 fourth-quarter shots in a disappointing end to a stellar season where he became the first player since Oscar Robertson in 1961-62 to average a triple-double by scoring an NBA-best 31.6 points a game, with 10.7 rebounds and 10.4 assists.
 He also set an NBA record for most triple-doubles with 42 to help the Thunder withstand the loss of All-Star Kevin Durant in free agency.

+“Coming out of the halftime and in that third quarter he was obviously spectacular,” Thunder coach Billy Donovan said.
+“He was the reason why we got back into it and took a seven-point lead.
+He has been a phenomenal closer for us all year long … you can’t expect a guy to be perfect every single time.”

-He had 11 rebounds and nine assists to come just shy of his fourth straight triple-double in this series, but he made just 5 of a career-high 18 3-point attempts.
+Westbrook had 11 rebounds and nine assists but he made just 5 of a career-high 18 3-point attempts.

+“I consider it a good season.
+I think from myself to every guy down in that locker room did an amazing job all year long,” he said.
+“We can be nothing but proud of them.
+I’m just happy to have the opportunity to play with all these guys.
+They do an amazing job of making the game easy for me.”

+Houston coach Mike D’Antoni felt fortunate that his team was able to overcome Westbrook’s performance.

+“The guy is so good,” he said.
+“If he were to continue what he was doing, you’d just have to take your hat off to him.
+I don’t know of anybody with all the athleticism and talent and determination — I haven’t seen it.
+He was incredible.”

-Lou Williams added 22 points and Patrick Beverley had 15 to help the Rockets get out of the first round for the second time in three seasons in front of a crowd that included Hall of Famer Hakeem Olajuwon, rapper Travis Scott and his rumored girlfriend and reality star Kylie Jenner.
+The Rockets advanced past the round for the second time in three seasons in front of a crowd that included Hall of Famer Hakeem Olajuwon, rapper Travis Scott and his rumored girlfriend and reality star Kylie Jenner.

-Houston was up by 6 early in the third quarter before using a 7-2 spurt to make it 61-50 with about 7 minutes left in the quarter.
-Harden got things going in that span and Beverley capped it with four straight points.

-The Thunder started rolling after that, using a 12-3 run, with seven points from Westbrook, to get within 2 with about 5 minutes left in the quarter.
+The Thunder started rolling midway through the third quarter, using a 12-3 run, with seven points from Westbrook, to get within 2 with about 5 minutes left in the quarter.
 Houston’s offense went cold in that span with its only points coming on free throws by Harden.

 Five straight points by the Thunder a couple of minutes later, highlighted by a 3-pointer from Westbrook, gave the Thunder a 69-68 lead.